gaehlerm/SoftwareEngineering/README.md

 Now the test passes.

 As you can see it’s pretty simple to write a test.
 Not only in python.
-There are testing libraries for all major prorgramming languages.
+There are testing libraries for all major programming languages.
 And from the testing library point of view you won’t have to learn much more than what I explained here for quite a while.

 Once again, the difficulty lies not in the usability of the testing framework.
 The much harder questions are what, when and how you should test.
 Let’s have a look at the code and try to understand.